ms-mfg-community/gh-abcs-actions/labs/lab06.md

 #### Step 4: Create Kubernetes secret and deploy runner scale set

+If using Azure Cloud Shell, first upload your `.pem` file: click the **Upload/Download files** button in Cloud Shell and upload the private key file.
+It will be saved to your home directory (`~/`).

-First, create a Kubernetes secret with your GitHub App credentials:
+Create the namespace and Kubernetes secret with your GitHub App credentials:

 ```bash
 NAMESPACE="arc-runners"